-The scariest bar in Brooklyn is about to become home to two of America’s most ubiquitous corporate chains — a high-speed overhaul in Wallabout that’s skipping typical steps in the process of gentrification.
+The scariest bar in Brooklyn is about to become home to two of America’s blandest corporate chains — a high-speed overhaul in Wallabout that’s skipping typical steps in the process of gentrification.

 Subway, Dunkin’ Donuts and two other tenants will replace the bawdy J.J.’s Navy Yard Cocktail Lounge on Flushing Avenue, a century-old bar known as a haunt for local laborers and scantily clad dancers.